mschenk7474/mschenk7474/README.md

 # Welcome!
 I'm Mason Schenk
 ## About Me
-- :desktop_computer: I am a Software Engineer based in Idaho, USA.
+- :desktop_computer: I am a Software Engineer based in Arkansas, USA.
-- :man_office_worker: I’m currently working on creating a React.js storefront with custom pickup options
-- :school: I’m currently learning about the data structures within the Standard Library of C++ and how to recreate them
+- :school: I recently got accepted to the Georgia Tech Online Masters of Science in Computer Science program
 - :busts_in_silhouette: I’m looking to collaborate on any project.
 I am always down to learn new things and collaborate with others!
 ## Languages and Tools
 <div id="tech">